ajakupson/PlainPHP_MySQL_Example/README.md

 | Joe Goodspeed | 5234567 | "Inversion of control" | 02.03.2020 | 04.03.202 |
 | Joe Goodspeed | 5234567 | "Design patterns" | 02.03.2020 | |
 | Nicky Jones | 5345678 | "Why my code smells?" | 07.03.2020 | |

+Employees at shop are having more and more problems using this Excel worksheet.
+There are more borrowers every day.
+Our company received order for creating small modern program to  solve  those  problems.
+You  are  given  the  task  to  design  database  schema.
+Based  on information above design the best database schema you possibly can.

+## Task 2
+Along with current trial tests file cometwo additional files, both related to current task:
+- Small MySQL database dump (trial.sql).
+It contains schema and data for one table "Employees".
+- Sample data file (data.csv).
+The data in the file represents single table "Employees" in database.

+You may use either alternative.
+Solve following tests based on provided data:
+1. Write a query to list the number of jobs available in the employees table.
+2. Write a query to get the maximum salary of an employee working as a Programmer("IT_PROG").
+3. Write  a  query  to  get  the  average  salary  and  number  of  employees  working  the department 90.
+4. Write a query to get the number of employees with the same job.
+5. Write a query to get the difference between the highest and lowest salaries.
+6. Write a query to find the manager ID and the salary of the lowest-paid employee for that manager.
+7. Write  a  query  to  get  the  department  ID  and  the  total  salary  payable  in  each department.
+8. Write a query to get the average salary for each job ID excluding programmer.,
+9. Write  a  query  to  get  the  total  salary,  maximum,  minimum,  average  salary  of employees (job ID wise), for department ID 90 only.
+10. Write  a  query  to  get  the  job  ID  and  maximum  salary  of  the  employees  where maximum salary is greater than or equal to $4000.
+11. Write a query to get the average salary for all departments employing more than 10 employee